 Oh—that window in the top photo.
 There was a kid named KH who used to come crash on our couch, and I got tired of him hanging around.
 One morning after Mother Earth closed he was out there knocking on the door—and so I urinated out the window on his head.
 Ha!

-Also that window—one night in April or so I was studying and heard police sirens, and then saw flashing lights.
+Also that window—one night in late April or so I was studying and heard police sirens, and then saw flashing lights.
 I looked out my window.
 A car was pulled over right in front of my place.
-Behind the pulled-over car were two cop cars with three cops.
+There were also two cop cars with three cops.
 As one cop approached the car, it tried to get away.
 Bang!
 Bang!
 BOOM!
 The cops opened fire on the car—two pistols and a shotgun.
 Whoa!
 Then the cops pulled the people out of the car and beat the shit out of them.
 I went outside to watch, along with most of my neighbors.
-The next day the Statesman said that there had been a stabbing at one of the bars way out on East Riverside, by Montopolis, and that the shot-up car matched the description of the car the fled the stabbing scene.
-(Though the car guys weren’t the stabbers, it turned out—they just had some weed in their car and were worried about getting busted).

 East Riverside pros: easy access to beer and fast food, a window to pee out of.